GNOME/seahorse/README.md

 ## More information
 Seahorse has its own web page on https://wiki.gnome.org/Apps/Seahorse.

-To discuss issues with developers and other users, you can subscribe to the [mailing list] or join [#seahorse] on irc.gnome.org.
+To discuss issues with developers and other users, you can go to [GNOME's Discourse instance] and use the "seahorse" tag, or join [#seahorse] on irc.gnome.org.

 ## License
 Seahorse is released under the GPL.
 See [COPYING] for more info.